RaideN4242/KF-Server-Crack/README.md

 # KF-Server-Crack (Windows + Linux)
 Full actual server crack + autorestart with logs

-Don't forget to open all steam ports.
+Don't forget to open all Steam ports.

 The following list of default ports need to be open for a server to run successfully: